-My SEO title isn’t displayed as I have entered it
+My SEO title isn’t showing as I have entered it

-If you’ve crafted great titles for your blog posts, pages or shop pages, nothing is more annoying than Google showing another title for your site completely in the search result snippet.
-Or maybe you’ve set up a template for your titles, but things get added to it when they’re outputted?
-For instance, you’re getting double titles?
-Your branding is showing up twice?
-The title doesn’t match what you’ve entered into the settings?
+If you’ve crafted SEO titles for your blog posts, pages, or shop pages, you may be surprised if they aren’t showing properly in Google.
+There are also times when you set up a template for your titles, only to see them altered in search results.
+You may notice things like double titles or your branding showing up twice.
+The title just doesn’t match what you’ve entered into the settings.
 Let’s go through all the problems you can run into on this front and tackle them one by one.

 When Google doesn’t show your SEO title, there are four possible problems: